A young, Black, male college student reads messages on mobile phone.

 3. Some student borrowers can use the income of a spouse or partner to qualify for a credit card.

-Whether you’re a full-time student living on campus or you’re staying home to work and take classes part-time, you might consider the benefits of applying for a student credit card to help with expenses and build credit.
-But you may wonder if you’ll earn enough income to qualify for a student credit card.
-After all, some credit card issuers require proof of income before approving you.
-The good news is that there are credit cards for students with no income—the income doesn’t need to come from a job, and in some cases, you can qualify for a student credit card even with limited income.
+But you may wonder if you earn enough income to qualify for a student credit card.
+After all, some credit card issuers require proof of income before approving your application.
+The good news is that there are credit cards for students with income that doesn’t need to come from a job.
+And, in some cases, you can qualify for a student credit card even with limited income.

 Why is income required on a student credit card application?